 We always do everything we can to minimise the bid-offer spread on Bed and Junior ISA share trades, and we’ll buy back the shares immediately after selling them.

 How long does it take to do a Bed and Junior ISA?

-Usually we can complete your Bed and Junior ISA the same day we receive your instruction.
+Usually we can process your Bed & Junior ISA instruction the same day we receive it.
 And we’ll place the first deal as soon as we can, usually within four working days.

 For share deals, we’ll place your deal at the live market price.
 For funds, we’ll pass your instruction to the fund manager, so it can be dealt at the fund's next valuation point.